run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-env.md

       * *Inference*

     If you selected *Inference*, in the *endpoint* pane, select a *Protocol* from the dropdown, then enter the *Container port*.

 6. Select a tool from the list.
 You can add multiple tools by pressing *+ Tool*.
 Selecting a tool is optional.

     Tools can be:

       * Different applications such as Code editor IDEs (for example, VS Code), Experiment tracking (for example, Weight and Biases), visualization tools (for example, Tensor Board), and more.
       * Open source tools (for example, Jupyter notebook) or commercial 3rd party tools (for example,.
 MATLAB)

+    !!!
+Note
+        Tool configuration is not supported with *Inference* environments.

     It is also possible to set up a custom tool used by the organization.